BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ![](./images/03_deploy_image_05.png)

+Now that we have identified the issue, next step is to create the rolebinding to allow image pulling from tools namespace.

+> Note that only Admin users have access to manage rolebindings in a namespace, the following action will need to be done by DevOps in the team.
+Reach out to the team if you don't have access to do so!

 - From the CLI add a service account to tools granting image pull access to the from the dev project:

 ```oc:cli